configcat/docs/website/docs/advanced/team-management/saml/overview.md

 This section describes how you can enable SAML Single Sign-On (SSO) for your ConfigCat environment.

-SAML SSO allows your team members to authenticate with ConfigCat via their company accounts using your own Identity Provider (IdP).
+SAML SSO allows your team members to sign up and log in to ConfigCat via their company accounts using your own Identity Provider (IdP).

 ### Prerequisites
 - [Verified domain](../domain-verification)